astrojuanlu/fenics-recipes/README.md

 `$ conda install fenics mkl --channel juanlu001`

-**Warning**: While official SWIG is updated, it can be installed using `conda install swig --channel roliveira`.

 ## Local building

 The recipes allow for building the packages locally, for later